When U.K.-based Revolut brought its services to the U.S. market last year, its launch was a quiet one, Revolut USA CEO Ron Oliveira recalls.

 "Our position in the U.S. is slightly different than our fintech competitors.
 Each of them do a few things really well — early access to paychecks, no overdraft fees — but Revolut’s real position is to be there through a customer's entire financial life cycle," he said.

-International remittances, access to crypto and credit products, as well as the ability to open junior bank accounts for users’ children, are all a part of what Oliveira called Revolut’s financial ecosystem.
+International remittances, access to crypto and credit products, as well as the ability to open junior bank accounts for users’ children, are all part of what Oliveira called Revolut’s financial ecosystem.

 "The app is a pretty powerful tool, once you're introduced to it.
 That's what Revolut really stands for," he said.